Note: Sam’s Final known Performance as Billy in London was March 29, 2008.

 His stint as Billy lasted seven months, ending when his voice broke just days before his 14th birthday.
 During that time, he performed as Billy over 50 times.

-- Attended Motherwell College studying Acting and Performance.
+- When his days in BETM were over, Sam attended Motherwell College, studying Acting and Performance.

 - On March 6, 2011, Sam demonstrated that he had clearly become a formidable dancer since his pre-Billy days as he performed two numbers at the Variety Club of Scotland’s ‘Young Variety’ show at the King’s Theatre, Glasgow.
 The first is a tap number danced to Wiseguys’ Ooh La La and the second was Electricity from BETM, which he had performed so many times in the West End.